-In the northwest corner of Collin County, Celina was settled in 1879.
-John T. Mulkey, Celina's first postmaster, named the town after his hometown, Celina, Tenn.
-When a railway came through the area in 1902, the town moved one mile north to its current location to be closer to the tracks.
-In 1915, Celina became the site of the first road in the country built exclusively for automobiles—the Celina Pike.
+In the northwest corner of Collin County, Celina was settled in 1879 and named for the postmaster's hometown in Tennessee.
+A railway came through the area in 1902, and in 1915, Celina became the site of the first road in the country built exclusively for automobiles--the Celina Pike.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.